XenitAB/xenitab.github.io/docs/xks/developer-guide/api-migrations.md

 ### PodSecurityPolicy

 PodSecurityPolicy in the policy/v1beta1 API version will no longer be served in v1.25, and the PodSecurityPolicy admission controller will be removed.
-More information can be found [here.](https://kubernetes.io/docs/reference/using-api/deprecation-guide/#psp-v125)
+More information can be found in the [Kubernetes deprecation guide](https://kubernetes.io/docs/reference/using-api/deprecation-guide/#psp-v125).

 This is not something that we use in XKF, but it is good to know.